 - Impact of Instruction, Including Evidence of Student Learning (Text Box – 300 words or fewer)

 - Provide a statement supporting the impact of your instruction.
 Include evidence of student learning.

 Supporting Materials: Items 1-6 must be uploaded as PDF files:

 - Upload a single PDF that includes a one-page summary table that lists annual assignments by year for all categories for which you had assigned duties, e.g., teaching, research, service, and then the last four academic years of your annual assignments, in descending order.

 - Upload a single PDF that includes a table that provides, by year, each category evaluation assessment, e.g., outstanding, above satisfactory, etc., and then the last four academic years of your annual evaluations, in descending order.

 - Course Assignments (Required)

-- Upload a single PDF that contains a listing of all courses taught in the last four years, in descending order.
+- Upload a single PDF that contains a listing of all courses taught in the last four academic years.
 This information may be obtained from the Pegasus Mine Portal.
 Here are instructions to access the Pegasus Mine Portal.

 - Student Evaluations (Required)

 - Upload a single PDF of Student Perception of Instruction (SPI) summaries for each course evaluated in the last four academic years, in descending order.
 The applicant may, but is not required to, include the SPI comments; however, if comments are used, all comments must be included rather than selected excerpts.
 To assist the reviewers, the applicant may wish (but is not required) to consider including a one- to two-page summary of all student evaluation results (e.g., by year, by modality, comparison to department, college, UCF).